INM-6/networkunit/temp_v0.2_release_notes.md

 * improved parameter handling
 * improved caching of intermediate test- and simulation results
 * various bug fixes
+* generate_prediction() and other custom class function no long take optional extra parameter as arguments, but only use self.params
+    * no class function should accept arguments that override class parameters
 * adding the `joint_test` class enabling to combine multiple neuron-wise tests for multidimensional testing with the Wasserstein score
 * new models:
     * brunel